THE AGE OF INNOCENCE: Ivana Kobilca And Her Timeless »Summer«

-In an era when female artists were rare, one Slovene painteress bucked the trend.
+In an era when female artists were rare, she bucked the trend.
 Ivana Kobilca not only became a visual chronicler of fin de siècle life in Slovenia, but also made a name for herself as one of the country’s foremost artists.

 “Summer” is portraying Ivana’s younger sister Fani making a flower wreath on a nice summer afternoon.
 The two children next to her are her cousins Janezek and Katica.
 Two smiley village boys in the back, climbing over the fence are rushing to join them.

-The painting filled with warmth, joy and happines was finished in a studio a year later with the help of a photo.
-It got Kobilca into a prestigious exhibition in Paris — and was eventually exhibited in important art centers throughout Europe.
+The painting filled with peace, grace and happiness was finished in a studio a year later with the help of a photo.
+It got Kobilca into a prestigious exhibition in Paris — and was eventually exhibited in important art centres throughout Europe.
 Even the notoriously fickle French press gave »Summer »rave reviews, and Kobilca moved to Paris, where she received additional training.

 Summer is happiness, peace, friends, family, carefreeness, compassion and love.

 But who or what brought a mysterious smile on woman’s lips?